 The designated reviewer will take reasonable measures to notify the complainant and/or referred students of the appeal determination within five business days of when the University receives the request for an appeal.
 However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper review of all relevant material.

 If a request for an appeal is granted, then the individual designated to review the request for an appeal will determine whether the matter can be resolved without a new hearing (for example, modification of sanctions so that they are not fundamentally unfair or inappropriate) or whether new hearing is necessary.
-If a new hearing is necessary, the University will determine whether this hearing will be an Administrative Hearing or a Conduct Board Hearing.
-All hearings that take place after an appeal has been granted will proceed in accordance with established procedures for Administrative Hearings and Conduct Board Hearings.
+If a new hearing is necessary, the University will determine whether this hearing will be an Administrative Hearing or a University Board Hearing.
+All hearings that take place after an appeal has been granted will proceed in accordance with established procedures for Administrative Hearings and University Board Hearings.

 All decisions regarding whether an appeal request will be granted are final.
 If the request for an appeal is denied, then all sanctions imposed will remain in effect.